15 Awesome Greek Island Hopping Tips For An Unforgettable Holiday

 We rented a car when exploring the best places to visit in Crete.

 10-day car rental with full insurance cost us 300 euro with no deposit required.
+We went with Europcar and had a fabulous experience.

-When picking car rental company, make sure you are going with the most reputable ones with no hidden fees.
+Make sure you are going with the most reputable ones with no hidden fees.

 If you are planning to travel during July and August, then book your car well in advance to avoid disappointment.